Types of Fraud Charges in Florida

-This is essentially passing a bad check.
-This act becomes criminal if the payor knows there are insufficient funds in the account and he knows there is no arrangement with the bank to pay the amount in question.
+- This is essentially passing a bad check.
+This act becomes criminal if the payor knows there are insufficient funds in the account, and they know there is no arrangement with the bank to pay the amount in question.

 Fraudulent use of a credit card

-Occurs when a person uses a credit card with the intent to defraud for the purpose of obtaining good or services.
+- This occurs when a person uses a credit card with the intent to defraud to obtain goods or services.
 These cases generally involve credit cards that are stolen or forged.

-As a felony prosecutor, Attorney Brandon Gans handled many white collar crime and fraud cases.
-He understands the nature of these offenses and body of potential evidence.
+As a felony prosecutor, Attorney Brandon Gans handled many white-collar crime and fraud cases.
+He understands the nature of these offenses and the body of potential evidence.
 Attorney Brandon Gans uses that knowledge to find deficiencies in the prosecution’s case when defending these types of charges.

 My husband was on probation for failure to return rental property in another county, while he caught on another case in Orange County for 2 resisting arrest without violence, battery on a leo, and defrauding an innkeeper.
 Mr. Gans from the moment that I spoke with over the phone and in person was always professional, courteous, and most of all very compassionate.
 He consulted with me and my husband regarding all our options and the best route to go.
 Mr. Gans was able to get the remainder of the probation sentence dismissed completely dismissed and as far as the new charges were dismissed with time served… Without a doubt Gans Law is truly amazing and the best in town!
 Thank you Mr Gans.